-identification number (sometimes referred to herein as "EIN") as required by Internal Revenue Service returns, statements, or other documents and their related instructions.
-255 a.
+1. Sole Proprietorships.
+An individual, whether U.S. or foreign, who is an employer or is engaged in a trade or business as a sole proprietor should use an employer identification number (sometimes referred to herein as "EIN") as required by Internal Revenue Service returns, statements, or other documents and their related instructions.
+348 a.
 General Rule.
 As a general rule, a single owner entity that is disregarded as an entity separate from its owner must use its owner's taxpayer identification number (sometimes referred to herein as "TIN") for federal tax purposes.
 For purposes of employment taxes and related reporting requirements applicable to wages paid on or after January 1, 2009, the Treasury Regulations provide that a disregarded entity is treated as a separate entity.
 The regulations clarify that the separate entity is treated as a corporation for purposes of employment taxes and related reporting requirements.
 The regulations also clarify that an owner of a disregarded entity treated as a sole proprietorship is subject to self-employment tax on self-employment income arising from the disregarded entities activities.
-The regulations contain an example illustrating than an individual owner of a disregarded entity continues to be treated as self-employed for purposes of the self-employment tax, and not as an employee of a disregarded entity for employment tax purposes.